FerdinandNathaniel/DPC/Overdrachtsdoc.md

 - **Staff meeting**

-    This is a (?)-weekly meeting of staff members, students are not present here.
+    This is a bi-weekly meeting of staff members, students are not present here.
 Input from the staff meeting will be discussed in the General DPC meeting.

 - **SOS**

     This is a 6-weekly meeting organised by the Faculty Student Council where a delegation of all DPC's of the faculty are present (both Bachelor and (Research) Master).

-### Organisational structure (Eng/NL)
+### Organisational structure (ENG/NL)

 - #### Students (from high to low)